MCT-master/mct-master.github.io/_posts/2019-02-11-SpaghettiPlayer.md

   }
   ```

 This is the container that my whole player is placed within.
 When I use `margin: 0 auto;`, `width: auto;` and `max-width: 500x`, I say that the margins of container should adjust to the window.
-But I chose a maximum-width of 500 px, to prevent it from looking enourmous on web browsers.
+But I chose a maximum-width of 500 px, to prevent it from looking enormous on web browsers.
 There were still some problems with the margins of the container.
 It looked symmetrical at this point, but I had placed the buttons in containers inside the container, and when I shrunk the browser window enough, the buttons ended on top of each other.
 Didn't look good at all.
 I thought a solution could be to place the buttons inside of a table instead, but then it didn't look symmetrical any more.
 Wow, what a dilemma:

 <img src="/assets/img/mari/collage2.jpg" alt="What a mess" width="60%" />